TDHTTTT/MESA/README.md

 ## How to run

-1. Start the backend first, see the README.md of the backend.
+1. Start the backend first, see the [README.md](./backend/README.md).
-2. Update the config.js with the IP address of your server*.
+2. Update the [config.js](./mesa/src/config.js) with the IP address of your server*.
-3. Start the application
+3. Start the application, see the [README.md](./mesa/README.md).

 (*) This is needed the phone is not able to find the server.